Austrian cuisine: Desserts

+Viennese nougat is a softer form of the brown kind of nougat common in Central and Northern Europe.
+As "Wiener nougat", a form of it—now made with palm oil instead of the original cocoa butter—is mass-produced by the confectionery company Fazer in Finland, where it has become a common Christmas treat.

 Drinks

 Coffee

 Austria is credited in popular legend with introducing coffee to Europe after bags of coffee beans were left behind by the retreating Turkish army after the Battle of Vienna in 1683.
 Although the first coffeehouses had appeared in Europe some years earlier, the Viennese café tradition became an important part of the city's identity.

 Coffee is served in a variety of styles, particularly in the Viennese coffee houses.
 An Austrian Mokka or kleiner Schwarzer is similar to espresso, but is extracted more slowly.
 Other styles are prepared from the Mokka: